Traveller, Trespasser & Rough Sleeper Evictions

 • Serve only: we serve notice and complete an initial assessment.

-• Same-day eviction: immediate notice and enforcement action in one visit (where appropriate).
+• Same-day eviction: immediate notice and enforcement action in one visit, where appropriate.

 The Law Relating to Evictions